Judge lets Fruit Roll-Ups lawsuit proceed

 The federal lawsuit is one of many accusing food companies of advertising products as being healthier than they are.

-Last month, Italy’s Ferrero set aside $3 million to settle a U.S. lawsuit by a San Diego mother that claimed its Nutella chocolate spread could not be considered a healthy and nutritious part of a balanced breakfast.
+Last month, Italy’s Ferrero set aside $3 million to settle a lawsuit by a U.S. lawsuit that claimed its Nutella chocolate spread could not be considered a healthy and nutritious part of a balanced breakfast.

 The General Mills case was brought in October by Annie Lam, a resident of Daly City, California.
 It sought class-action status on behalf of consumers nationwide.